hokstadconsulting/docker-postfix/README.md

 # Docker Postfix container

-Very basic initial Docker container for postfix.
+Very basic Docker container for postfix.
+We use this primarily to handle forwarding for secondary domains, and so very little is done to make configuration flexible.

 To log you need to mount /dev/log in the container.
 The alternative is to build another one with a syslog.